Marriage without a contract: Community scheme reduced to acquisitions

 The following assets are own assets:

-- Property owned by a spouse before marriage
+- Good furniture or real estate owned by a spouse before marriage

-- Property received by donation or succession (inheritance or bequest by will) by a single spouse during the marriage (unless the testator or the donor)
+- Received By donation or succession (inheritance or bequest by will) by a single spouse during the marriage (unless the testator or the donor).

 Other elements are also own property, including: